N5GEH/n5geh.platform/README.md

 The remaining parameters can be adopted. <br /> To verify that the connection was successful, just press "save & test".

-Create a new dashboard in order to visualize timeseries data.
+Create a new dashboard in order to visualize time series data.
 Grafana uses SQL syntax, so the following statements should be familiar to you if you know a little bit about SQL.
 In the following picture, the example configuration to retrieve temperature data from a temperature sensor is shown.

 ![Overview of the core generic enablers of fiware](docs/figures/Grafana.png)